telerik/xaml-docs/controls/radnavigationview/getting-started.md

 ## DisplayMode

-The __RadNavigationView__ dynamically changes its layout based on its size.
+The __RadNavigationView__ control dynamically changes its layout based on its size.
 It has three display modes: __Minimal__, __Compact__ and __Expanded__.
 You can read more about them in the [Display Mode]({%slug radnavigationview-display-mode%}) article.

 ## PaneHeader and PaneFooter

-The __RadNavigationView__ allows you to customize its header and footer.
+The __RadNavigationView__ control allows you to customize its header and footer.
 You can set them to simple strings or add a custom control.
 Check out the [Header and Footer]({%slug radnavigationview-header-and-footer%}) article for more information.

 ## Navigation

 __RadNavigationView__ doesn't perform any navigation automatically.
 When a certain __RadNavigationViewItem__ is clicked, the __ItemClick__ event is raised.
 If the click results in a new item being selected, a __SelectionChanged__ event is also raised.

-Either of the above events can be handled to perform navigation related tasks or change the Content of the RadNavigationView.
+Either of the above events can be handled to perform navigation related tasks or change the Content of the RadNavigationView control.
 Alternatively, the SelectedItem property can be used in order to change the content.
 This is demonstrated in the [DataBinding]({%slug radnavigationview-populating-with-data-databinding%}) article.

 ## Opening/Closing the NavigationPane in code